A Big Investment in Oregon’s Transportation System

 IIJA funds are helping us address many of our most pressing transportation challenges.
 The money is going toward projects around the state that benefit drivers, transit riders, cyclists and pedestrians, help maintain roads and bridges, and address climate change.

 Of the IIJA funding, approximately $412 million is flexible and can be used for a variety of purposes.
-At their March 30 meeting, the OTC took the input they received and prioritized the flexible funds on main streets, accessibility, repair, and air quality.
+The OTC took the input they received and prioritized the flexible funds on main streets, accessibility, repair, and air quality.
 They directed investments that address some of the critical needs of our transportation system while also approving expenditures in areas focused on a more equitable, safe, resilient, and sustainable transportation system.

 Get details on how we will spend funding.